-Blue Mountain Lake, New York -
+Blue Mountain Lake, New York: Cabin of a Hermit

 For more than 30 years, Noah John Rondeau lived alone in this 8x12-foot cabin in New York's Adirondack Mountains.
+Many other exhibits about the region and history.

 Address:

-Route 28N, Blue Mountain Lake, NY
+9097 NY-30, Blue Mountain Lake, NY

 Directions: